RBGKew/bioinfo-utils/docs/index.md

-# Welcome to the Kew Bioinformatics Documantation
+# Welcome to the Kew Bioinformatics Documentation
 These pages are collectively maintained by staff and students at RBG Kew for their own reference.
 They contain useful information about:

 - KewHPC cluster